 Jake was nine years old.
-Tomorrow he would be ten.
-His birthday was on November 12.
-Jake wanted a bicycle for his birthday.
+He really wanted a bicycle for his birthday.
 His father had said he could have one when he was ten.

 Jake had waited almost a year.
 In December, it was Christmas.
 There were lots of gifts for Jake, but no bicycle.
 Christmas was fun, but Jake was in a hurry for a bicycle.